Luke943/Tetris_SDL/README.md

 ## Build in Visual Studio

+1. Clone the repository.
+1. Open the solution.
-Clone the repository, open the solution file and build the `Tetris_SDL` project.
+1. Build the `Tetris_SDL` project.

 Build files are placed in the `bin` folder located in this directory.